 Rely on quality and you’ll stay dry

-As with all products, there are individual garments that different significantly when it comes to quality.
+As with all products, there are individual garments that differ significantly when it comes to quality.
 The same goes for sealed seams.
 Cheaper garments tend to have taped seams as opposed to welded seams.
 The downside to the former is that they come off fairly easily and don’t really seal up the area very well.
 So, you can get pretty soaked pretty fast.
 For better waterproof protection, it’s worth investing a bit more to get something with welded seams.
 That way, you won’t have to worry about bad weather the next time you head out!